Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 A head massage feels fabulous.
-In addition to the sensory pleasure it offers, a head massage may ease symptoms of a headache, reduce stress, and possibly boost hair growth, too.
+In addition to the sensory pleasure it offers, it may also ease headache symptoms, reduce stress, and possibly boost hair growth.

-And the best part?
-You can learn how to do one at home.
-Or you can visit a massage therapist if you want an expert head massage.
+The best part?
+You can learn how to do one at home or visit a massage therapist for an expert head massage.

 Read on to learn more about the benefits of a head massage, how to do one yourself, and what to expect if you get a professional head massage.